arialdomartini/Back-End-Developer-Interview-Questions/README.md

 * Show me an example where an Anonymous Function can be useful
 * What is Dynamic Method Dispatch?
 * What are namespaces useful for?
 Invent an alternative.
+* Talk about Interoperability between Java and C# (choose 2 other arbitrary languages)

 ####[[↑]](#toc) <a name='web'>Questions about Web development:</a>